 HOW WILL I BE BILLED?

 Many of our customers choose to pay up-front.
 We offer a satisfaction guarantee, so if you want to stop your service at any time, we’ll refund the unused portion of your payment.
-We can also set up a plan consisting of four installments.
-The first payment will be due when you initially sign up, and the other three will be spread out evenly throughout the summer and fall.
+We can also set up a plan consisting of three installments.
+The first payment will be due when you initially sign up, and the other two will be spread out through the summer and fall.
 We will e-invoice you so you can quickly, conveniently and securely make a payment online.

 DO YOU TAKE CREDIT CARDS?